My Grandpa loved lemon. From what I know, he loved lemon meringue pie, but I’m sure he loved anything lemon.

 Transfer the dough to the center of the tart pan.
 Using a sheet of plastic wrap or greased palms, press the dough out into an even crust, coming just ¼ to ½ an inch up the sides.
 Bake in the oven for 8 to 10 minutes, until firm and beginning to brown.
 Remove and let cool.
 If the crust puffs, just use your fingers to gently press it back down as it cools.
 Alternatively, you can weight it by covering the crust with a piece of parchment paper and a layer of dried beans.

 Meanwhile, make the curd: in a medium saucepan, whisk the eggs and honey until smooth.
 Set the pan over medium-low heat.
 Add the coconut oil.
 Cook, whisking occasionally, until the oil is melted, about 2 minutes.
 Add the lemon juice and zest and continue cooking, whisking gently, until the mixture begins to thicken, about 5 minutes.
 Remove from the heat immediately and continue whisking to avoid any clumps.
 Some people will strain the mixture at this point.
-But I’m too lazy.
+It’s your call.